dmbarbour/wikilon/docs/CommandLine.md

 To cover these exceptional cases, I'll use a simple namespace annotation.

 A namespace annotation will be indicated by the prefix character `#`, which does not appear in words.
 For example, `#bar:` would indicate that the following content is in namespace `bar:`.
 The namespace applies until the end of the current block or command stream.
 A block such as `[#bar: 42 foo]` would indicate a block that internally uses namespace `bar:` regardless of the surrounding context.
-To simplify round-tripping, namespace annotations will be recorded as annotations in the expanded bytecode, perhaps as `{&ns:bar:}`.
+To simplify round-tripping, namespace annotations will be recorded as attributes in the expanded bytecode, perhaps as `{&ns:bar:}`.

-Claw supports only one namespace for any volume of code.
+Claw supports only one namespace per volume of code.

 There is never any ambiguity, no question which `foo` you're using.
 The expansion function is simple, does not depend on search or the state of the dictionary.
 The disadvantage is that, when deriving a new context from an old one, the new namespace won't automatically inherit words associated with the prior context.
 This creates a barrier that hinders development and experimentation.
 This concern could feasibly be mitigated with automatic refactoring tools, see *Namespace Inheritance* below.

 Words outside the current namespace are also accessible via `\{%word}` tokens.

 A weakness of namespaces is that they can hurt refactoring.
 Developers must be careful to not move code into a different namespace, e.g. via copy and paste.
 We could solve this by performing copy-paste on the AO/ABC expansion instead of the claw code, and perhaps record the namespace associated with the selection.
 Operating at the AO or ABC layers doesn't have any issues with context.

 ### Claw Semantics and Round Tripping